 We’ve brought together several top professionals in the industry and local experts with one purpose in mind – to give you the most comprehensive & successful fishing experience possible!

 Our staff here at the shop is a seasoned team of fishing professionals including captains, guides, and mates.
 Our combined experience represents hundreds of years spent catching fish.
 Based on years of friendship along with fishing and working together, this new team’s varied areas of expertise offers you a unique level of knowledgeable customer service not available anywhere else.
-No matter what type of fisherman you are, offshore, inshore, surf, or fly, we’ll get you set up with the right tools for the job and the know-how on how to use them.
+No matter what type of fisherman you are, offshore, inshore, surf, or saltwater fly fishing, we’ll get you set up with the right tools for the job and the know-how on how to use them.

 Due to his extensive experience in all types of saltwater fishing, Long Island native Bryce Poyer has earned his reputation today as one of the most knowledgeable tackle professionals in the world.
 Bryce began fishing the Great South Bay at five years old under the guidance of his grandfather, and by the age of seven he began fishing offshore routinely.
 Since high school, he has called the waters of Shinnecock Bay his home.